 4. You're Using a Lot of Acidic Products

 Using many active acidic ingredients in multiple steps of your skincare routine can also cause a burning sensation.
 There's no reason to exfoliate the skin everyday especially if using a toner daily.

 If you must use multiple skin care products with active ingredients, consider spacing out their usage throughout your routine to ensure you are not causing burning.

 What to Do if Toner Burns Your Face

-- You can consider only using the toner every 2-4 days instead of daily.
+- Consider using the toner every other day sparingly instead of daily.
 Usually, using too much of this product when it does not agree with your face or skin type will lead to burning because it can remove too much of your protective layers.

 - It's important to note that some of the toner burns result from incorrect usage.
 So I advise you to check the label for the correct usage to follow throughout the routine.